nanthagabriel/nanthagabriel/README.md

 ---

 ### 📅 My Learning Timeline.
 This is my estimated learning plan for 2025.
 It will evolve as I explore new interests or dive deeper into areas that need more focus, but I’m committed to steady progress.
-Each section represents my focus areas month by month, and I’ll update this timeline as I complete each milestone.
+Each section represents my focus areas month by month and I’ll update this timeline as I complete each milestone.

 ---